 Best Budget AHA~$12 · ASIN: B071GL1WW2

-The Ordinary's Glycolic Acid 7% Toning Solution is the most accessible entry point into AHA exfoliation on the market.
-Glycolic acid has the smallest molecular weight of all AHAs, which means it penetrates deepest and delivers the fastest visible results for texture smoothing and brightness.
-At 7%, this solution is strong enough to work but not so concentrated that it's punishing if you're new to acids.
-The formula includes Tasmanian pepperberry to reduce sensitivity and amino acids that condition the skin alongside the exfoliation.
+The Ordinary's Glycolic Acid 7% Toning Solution is an accessible entry point into AHA exfoliation.
+Glycolic acid has the smallest molecular weight of the common AHAs, which can make it feel more active and more irritating than lactic acid.
+At 7%, this solution can support smoother-looking texture and brightness over time, but beginners should start slowly.
+The formula includes Tasmanian pepperberry and amino acids to soften the feel of the exfoliation.

 At $12, it's one of the best value skincare products you can buy.
 The catch is that glycolic acid is more irritating than lactic acid at equivalent percentages, and the formula has a slight fragrance that sensitive skin types may not tolerate.
 But for normal, combination, or oily skin looking for an affordable texture-smoothing acid, this is the starting point I'd recommend before spending more on anything else.